alastairpatrick/yycc/README.md

 The primary motivation for this change is to reduce bugs while allowing variables to be explicitly uninitialized where default initialization would have a negative performance impact.

 ### Constants
-Similar to C++, variables declared at file scope with const qualified type can be used in constant expressions.
+Similar to C++, variables declared with const qualified type can be used in constant expressions.
 ```c
 const int array_size = 3;
 int array[array_size];